 Everyone boarding our ship – staff, crew, and passengers – must be fully vaccinated with documentation issued by the vaccinating authority.
 We are also recommending a seasonal flu shot, since reducing your chances of getting the flu will help ensure you don’t develop symptoms that can be mistaken for COVID-19.

 VALUATING AND TESTING

-As an added precaution, every traveler must provide documentation of a recent negative COVID test before joining the group, and travelers will be re-tested upon arrival at our hotel.
-If deemed necessary at the time, a third test may be administered after boarding.
+As an added precaution, every traveler must provide documentation of a recent negative COVID test before joining the group.
+Travelers will then be re-tested upon arrival by our medical staff and once more on or around Day 3 of the itinerary.

 AYERS OF PROTECTION

 Upgraded ventilation systems will provide always-circulating fresh air to each individual cabin, and every other space on board will be sanitized each night while you sleep.
 The layout and passenger capacity of Seaventure allows for easy social distancing in areas that are typically crowded on other ships.
 And as always, wherever you are, hand sanitizer stations will be within easy reach.
 Seaventure also features one of the largest and most thoroughly equipped medical facilities of any small ship, with a certified practicing emergency MD on duty 24/7 aboard every voyage.

 The Polar Latitudes S.H.I.E.L.D. is designed to keep you safe and put your mind at ease, while making only the slightest – and hardly noticeable – program changes.
 Once we set out for Antarctica, rest assured the only things on your mind will be penguins, whales, spectacular panoramic vistas and, of course, that very first iceberg sighting.
 We look forward to safely exploring together soon.